 The scope of midwifery practice is normal childbirth.
 This is where midwives work autonomously and where they must be competent and confident.
 When women need additional specialist care, midwives work alongside obstetricians who specialise in this area.

 The Bachelor of Midwifery degree has a significant bioscience component and a strong research focus.
 The notion of evidence-based care underpins all teaching.
 This provides students with the necessary scientific and research base for autonomous decision-making.

-Students work in a variety of settings over three years, including family planning clinics, community midwifery practices, neonatal intensive care units, maternity hospitals, laboratories and home births.
-All students have a dedicated ‘block’ in base hospitals to achieve the experience necessary for competency in recognising deviations from the normal and for working collaboratively with obstetricians in the provision of secondary care.
+Students work in a variety of settings over three years, including family planning clinics, community midwifery practices, community maternity hospitals, neonatal intensive care units, home birthsand with well child services.
+All students have adedicated placements insecondary and tertiaryhospitals to achieve the experience necessary for competency in recognising deviations from the normal and for working collaboratively with obstetricians in the provision of secondary care.